AUTOMATIC1111/stable-diffusion-webui/EXAMPLES/README.md

 ## Usage of "AND" for spacial composition

 I'm unsure if I got this correct but...

-The use of `AND` to separate prompts is useful when you are trying to generate an image with 2 separate objects in space for example have 2 different characters in the same image you would use the prompt `Hutao AND Raiden` instead of the prompt `Hutao, Raiden` which would give you an image of a single girl blended between Hutao and Raiden
+The use of `AND` to separate prompts is useful when you are trying to generate an image with 2 separate objects in space.

+For example, if you want 2 different characters in the same image you would use the prompt `Hutao AND Raiden` instead of the prompt `Hutao, Raiden`, because `Hutao, Raiden`would give you an image of a single girl blended between Hutao and Raiden.

 Example: